avullo/PracticalML_PeerAssignment/analysis.md

 ## Overview

 In this report, we focus on the problem of predicting the quality of execution of Unilateral Dumbbell Biceps Curl in five different fashions, as originally investigated by [Velloso et. al](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201).
 Data available from these authors is collected and split into a training set and a validation set.
 A set of predictors suitable for modeling is derived from the training set using a sequence of filtering strategies.
 An automatic model selection strategy is applied to compare different classes of models and select the best one using nested cross-validation on the training set.
-The final model is then applied to the validation set, and an estimate of the out-of-sample error rate is derived.
+We get an estimate of the out-of-sample error using cross-validation on the selected model and then retrain on the whole set.
+The final model is then applied to the validation set, and another estimate of the out-of-sample error rate is derived.

 ## Loading Data